 In Armenia, CSOs do not face significant difficulties during their registration and operation.
-In 2021, the requirement that annual reports be filed by all public organisations entered into force.
+In 2021, the requirement that annual reports be filed by all public organisations was fully implemented for the first time.
 Though the new reporting requirements raised concerns over the possible negative consequences of this increased oversight on CSOs, in general, the situation in regard to freedom of association has not significantly changed.